Jitesh117/jitesh117.github.io/content/blog/quirks-of-golang.md

 ## Conclusion

-In conclusion, Go is like that brutally honest friend who always has your best interests at heart, even if their methods sometimes make you want to scream into a pillow.
-It keeps your code clean, efficient, and occasionally makes you feel like you're solving a puzzle just to do simple tasks.
-But hey, at least you're never bored, right?
+Go is pretty strict with the clean code philosphy which although seems useful in the first look but can be a little hard to work with if you're not used to its quirks, occasionally making you feel like you're solving a puzzle just to do simple tasks.
 Now excuse me while I go comment out a line of code and accidentally rewrite my entire function.